Customer service key to patient satisfaction

 When reviewing your patients’ satisfaction with your service, the real challenge is to make sure you get a good return rate on your surveys, says Karen Marshall Thompson, RN, MS, administrator of Southern Ohio Medical Center Home Health Services in Portsmouth.
 "You need at least a 25% return rate to ensure reliable data," she says.
 "We increased our return rate by addressing the survey to a specific person," she explains.
 While it does take a little extra effort to personalize each letter with a survey, return rates do go up because patients like the personal touch and it doesn’t make them feel like they are just part of a mass mailing, she explains.

-Another way to increase survey return rates is to make sure that you have the patient's correct address, Thompson says.
-"We often get their primary address for insurance purposes, but sometimes a patient might stay with family members during the home health episode or they might move during or immediately after we provide care," she says.
-"All of our nurses know to communicate with the business office so that surveys will be mailed to the correct location," she adds.
+Another simple way to increase survey return rates is to make sure that you have the patient’s correct address, Thompson points out.
+"We often get their primary address for insurance purposes, but sometimes a patient might stay with family members during the home health episode or they might move during or immediately after we provide care," she explains.
+"All of our nurses know to communicate with the business office so that surveys will be mailed to the correct location."

 "Keep your survey short," suggests Thompson.
 "We have a one-page survey that is succinct and easy to complete, and we include a postage-paid return envelope," she says.
 By keeping it simple, you further increase the chances the survey will be returned, she explains.

-Once you get the surveys back in your office, look for trends in order to prioritize areas you need to improve, Thompson advises.
+Once you get the surveys back in your office, look for trends in order to prioritize areas you need to improve, recommends Thompson.
 "People are generally satisfied with home health care but we are always looking for ways to improve because we are in a very competitive market," she says.

 "Our patients think that their ability to reach us 24 hours each day is very important and when we noticed some ratings in this area that were not as high as we wanted, we looked at how we handled evenings and weekends," says Thompson.
 "We had always used an outside answering service for on-call and we tried a number of different services but we always had problems with missed calls or delays in getting messages to nurses," she says.

-"We discovered that the hospital switchboard operators were perfect for this task because they are trained for customer service, they are accustomed to anxious callers, they know how to stay calm, and they are used to paging people," Thompson says.
-"Our patients and our nurses are very happy with this change, which did improve our ability to respond to patients 24 hours a day."
+"We discovered that the hospital switchboard operators were perfect for this task because they are trained for customer service, they are accustomed to anxious callers, they know how to stay calm, and they are used to paging people," explains Thompson.
+"Our patients and our nurses are very happy with this change, which did improve our ability to respond to patients 24 hours a day," she adds.